Home

 Updated by Lou Giorgetti

-200th Anniversary of Birth
+Fryderyk Chopin: 200th Anniversary of Birth (Scott 1446, 2010)

-Chopin spent two summers of his youth in the Polish countryside and portions of his compositions include folk music themes.
 Chopin was a fervent Polish nationalist.
-In the later eighteenth century, Prussia, Austria, and Russia had absorbed Poland (as a political entity, Poland was restored after World War I).
-Although he departed Poland for Paris at age twenty, Chopin is considered not only a national hero in Poland, but also the greatest of Polish composers.
-From 1837-1847 Chopin carried on a romantic relationship with novelist George Sand (Amandine Aurore Lucile Dupin) at times wintering in Majorca.
+In the later eighteenth century, Prussia, Austria, and Russia had absorbed Poland (as a political entity, Poland was not restored until after World War I).
+Although he departed Poland for Paris at age twenty, Chopin is considered not only the greatest of Polish composers, but also a national hero in his homeland.

 REFERENCES: